notsamdonald/Bogert/README.md

 # Bogert
 Playing around with some chess AI!

-"Let that clockwork contrapion solve the entire problem for you!"
+"Let that clockwork contraption solve the entire problem for you!"

 # TODO: